 Snuggled on the banks of Chambal River, the kaleidoscopic Kota is the third largest city in Rajasthan.
-Noted for its distinctive style of paintings, palaces, museums and places of worship, Kota is winsome tourist destination that will give you traveling goals in Rajasthan.
+Noted for its distinctive style of paintings, palaces, museums and places of worship, Kota is a winsome tourist destination that will give you traveling goals in Rajasthan.
 A beautiful amalgamation of art and culture can be found in the city’s masonry and architecture that catches the attention at once.
 The glaring city of Kota is adorned with paintings, mirrors, chandeliers and floral carvings which entice the tourists to capture the city’s regal charm in the eye of the camera.

 Kota boasts a rich history which dates back to the 12th century AD when Rao Deva, a Chauhan Rajput Chieftain conquered the territory and founded Bundi and Hadoti.
-Kota back then was a part of the erstwhile Rajput Kingdom of Bundi and was later carved out of Bundi in 1631 as an independent Rajput state.
+Kota back then was a part of the erstwhile Rajput kingdom of Bundi and was later carved out of Bundi in 1631 as an independent Rajput state.
 The kingdom of Kota had a stormy history as it was raided by various Mughal rulers, Maharajas of Jaipur and even the Maratha warlords.
 The charming city is celebrated for its architectural grandeur that can be seen here in the form of palaces, temples and museums which serve as a memoir of the bygone era.

 A reminder of the Rajput traditions and bravery, Kota is known for its wonderful heritage.
-The city is dotted with numerous striking temples, historical forts and grand palaces.
-The admirers of art and architecture can see the Victorian style structures that will remind you of British architecture.
+The city is dotted with numerous striking temples, historical forts, and grand palaces.
+The admirers of art and architecture can see the Victorian-style structures that will remind you of British architecture.

 An inviting tourist destination luring wanderers from all over the world to explore its unexplored areas, Kota has made people fall head over heels for its rustic charm.

 Some of the popular attractions of Kota that you must visit are Gandhi Sagar, Rana Pratap Sagar, Seven Wonders Park, Godavari Dham Temple, Jagmandir Palace, Kishore Lake, Jawahar Sagar, Darrah Wildlife Sanctuary and Kota Government Museum.

-The best time to visit kota is during the month of September to March.
+The best time to visit Kota is during the month of September to March.
 Summer months are hot and winters are somewhat more pleasant than cold.
 From Dussehra onwards in October month festive season starts, so everyone can enjoy visiting Kota at that period of time.